troperville

 • RPG Elements:

-• Hero units, their level cap is 10, and they gain skills at specific levels
+• Hero units, their level cap is 10, and they gain skills at specific levels.

-• In BFMEII, players can create custom heroes (specific to each race), and choose to use one of them during multiplayer / skirmish game, and with the "War of the Ring" mode
+• In BFMEII, players can create custom heroes (specific to each race), and choose to use one of them during multiplayer / skirmish game, and with the "War of the Ring" mode.

 • Most units gain experience and regiments gain the ability to replace fallen comrades, their level cap is 10 in BFME, and 5 in BFMEII.
-Most units can be upgraded with gear better than their starting weapons / armors
+Most units can be upgraded with gear better than their starting weapons / armors.

 • Some buildings can level-up and gain defensive towers.

-• Risk Style Map:
+• "Risk"-Style Map:

 • Campaign map of BFME is like this.
-Appart from some imposed missions relating key events of the films (Helm's Deep, Isengard siege, Cirith Ungol, etc), the player can choose to conquest the region he wants.
+Apart from some imposed missions relating key events of the films (Helm's Deep, Isengard siege, Cirith Ungol, etc), the player can choose to conquest the region he wants.
 This choice influences the reward gained at the ending of the mission (general power point, increasing the Arbitrary Headcount Limit, or increasing the rate of generation of money)

-• The "War of the Ring" mode of BFMEII have two parts: a turn-based mode on a Risk Style Map, and a real time battle when the player have to fight
+• The "War of the Ring" mode of BFMEII have two parts: a turn-based mode on a "Risk"-Style Map, and a real time battle when the player have to fight.

 • Saved by Canon: The Evil campaign of BFME.
 Aragorn, Legolas, and Gimli are met during the Amon Hen, Helm's Deep and Minas Tirith missions, where they have to be killed each time.
 Same thing with Faramir in the Southern Ithilien, Osgiliath, and Minas Tirith missions.